gothinkster/slim-php-realworld-example-app/readme.md

 ```
 To edit how the data is seeded check the file: [DataSeeder](database/seeds/DataSeeder.php).

-> The command `composer refresh-database` will run a rollback all migrations, migrate the database and seed the data.
+> The command `composer refresh-database` will rollback all migrations, migrate the database and seed the data.
 > (Note: all data will be lost from the database)

 ## The Slim Application